ryangray/quickfont/README.md

     5 and 8     Change preview box background color
     6 and 7     Change preview box foreground color
     0           Clear all bits (with confirmation)
-    r           Copy bits from the ROM character with confirmation R		    Copy bits from the ROM character without confirmation c or Edit   Cancel edits and go to view mode
+    e or >=     Copy bits from the ROM character with confirmation E	          Copy bits from the ROM character without confirmation Shift+1     Cancel edits and go to view mode
     Enter       Save edits and go to view mode
     ?
 Show other key help:
     A,Z,K,L     Shifted a/z/k/l shifts bits up/down/left/right
-    ? and /     Copy and paste bits between chars (symShift+ C and V)
+    c and p     Copy and paste bits between chars h and v     Flip bits horizontally or vertically r           Rotate bits left (less than key) t           Rotate bits right (greater than key)

 When you save changes to a character, the updated character will then appear in
 the user font shown in the top half of the screen.